Multimeter vs Voltmeter: What is the Difference

 In summary, a multimeter is an essential tool for anyone dealing with electrical systems, from professionals to DIY enthusiasts.
 It’s a reliable instrument that ensures you get accurate measurements for your projects.

 A voltmeter is an instrument used to measure the voltage, or electrical potential difference, between two points in an electrical circuit.
+Unlike a clamp meter or oscilloscope, a voltmeter focuses solely on delivering the highest possible accuracy for voltage readings.
 An analog voltmeter uses a pointer on a calibrated scale to measure voltage, and it is particularly important for measuring AC voltage in specific applications.
 Here’s a simple breakdown to help you understand its essentials:

 Purpose and Functionality